pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-Chapter 52 provides a comprehensive troubleshooting guide for the most common problems facing the The Legacy Codex.
+Chapter 52 provides a comprehensive troubleshooting guide for the most common problems facing the Legacy Codex.
 This chapter categorizes problems by type, provides diagnostic frameworks, and offers proven solutions for each category.
 Every problem is an opportunity to strengthen the empireâ€”if addressed systematically and learned from completely.

 ### The Problem-Solving Framework